MicrosoftDocs/dynamics-365-fraud-protection/content/activity-logs.md

 For example, you can search for all the activity logs associated with a specific environment ID and when clickin on the log, you can review the details of an individual log before and after the associated event.

 > [!NOTE]
 > If the environment has child environments, the search results include logs for all the child environments.
-To view the environment information in the search results, use Environment name or Environment ID in Column options.
+To view the environment information in the search results, use Environment name or Environment ID as search filters.

 ## Getting started
 - Select timeframe: First select the timeframe you want to search across.
 You can search between any two dates within the past 13 months.